 Figure 11.
-Connection/Disconnection
+Connection/disconnection

 - Before connection, check the pins on the socket and the holes on the plug.
-In case of bent pins or damaged holes, stop using the connector and contact technical support. - To prevent breakdowns, turn off the power source before connection and disconnection. - Do NOT attempt to force open a connection by pulling on the cables or by twisting the connectors in any way.
-Doing so can loosen the connectors' shells, or even damage the contacts. - If the connector's shell is accidentally pulled off, stop using the connector and contact Hesai technical support. - Do NOT attempt to assemble the connector's shell and cable collet; do NOT connect a connector without its shell.
+In case of bent pins or damaged holes, stop using the connector and contact technical support. - To prevent breakdowns, turn off the power source before connection and disconnection.

+- If the connector's shell is accidentally pulled off, stop using the connector and contact Hesai technical support. - Do NOT attempt to assemble the connector's shell and cable collet; do NOT connect a connector without its shell.
 Doing so may damage the lidar's circuits. - For further troubleshooting, please contact Hesai's technical support or obtain work instructions from the connector manufacturer.